se-sic/coronet/CONTRIBUTING.md

   * Code must be reviewed by one other project member and, if needed, be properly adapted/fixed.
   * We add the `Reviewed-by` tag only for the merge commit.

-There will also another checklist for you when you open an actual pull request provided by [the corresponding template](.github/PULL_REQUEST_TEMPLATE/pull-request.md).
+There will be another checklist for you when you open an actual pull request provided by [the corresponding template](.github/PULL_REQUEST_TEMPLATE/pull-request.md).

 ## Style Conventions